 To neatly finish those areas where the driveway site directly adjacent to a wall or corner, an old paint brush will do the trick.
 Take your time to really bring out a professionally finished appearance.

-As for the remaining bulk portions of the driveway, you can use a squeegee attached to a broom handle for convenience and speeding up the process.
+As for the remaining bulk portions of the driveway, you can use a squeegee attached to a broom handle for convenience and speed up the process.

 5. What to do at the edges of your driveway

 Edging requires a bit more care and tenacity to be done correctly.
 Keep in mind also that a bucket of sealant may prove very heavy for you to carry around after a while.
 So be sure not to trip or allow spillages to occur.
 Spills will spoil all your efforts up to this point.

 To finish off the edges on your driveway using a hand-held squeegee this time.
 Hold the squeegee at an angle, apply an amount of pressure as you drag the sealant along the edge towards you.
 This will fill in any gaps and produce a neatly contoured surface that is uniform along the entire edge of the driveway.
-Sealant also evens out very similarly to the crack filler you used earlier.
+The sealant also evens out very similarly to the crack filler you used earlier.

 You may need to go over certain areas again in order to bring out the straight leveled appearance you are trying to achieve.
 Be sure as well, to attend to any corners, where the driveway hits a wall, as you’re going along.
 This will make your completed driveway look really professional.